We look at the career pathway to a rewarding role in data engineering.

 Data has been one of the fastest-growing areas in the digital marketplace over recent years.
 As the sector matures and diversifies, specialist roles are becoming ever more important – our recent Salary Survey found that demand for data scientists and engineers has risen 231% over the last 5 years.
 Data engineering is an exciting and rapidly expanding niche that is attracting some of the best talent around.
 Responsible for building and maintaining the infrastructure around large pools of data, experienced data engineers are in high demand and command impressive salaries.

-Looking to pursue a career as a data engineer?
-Explore our guide below and discover the skills and experience you need to achieve your goals.
+Looking to pursue a career in this field?
+Explore our guide below and discover the skills and experience you need to achieve your goals, alternatively, search for data engineer jobs.

 What is a data engineer?